mgmendoza/DRL-ContinousControl/.ipynb_checkpoints/Report-checkpoint.md

 Here we implement the Ornstein-Uhlenbeck process to generate the temporarilly correlated exploiration for efficiecy in control porblems with inertia, noise is introducted.

 * Futher explanation: Given that the set of actions are continuous and not discrete, exploration methods based on random uniform sampling would not yield the best results.
 This was an advantage that off-policy DDPG algorithm offers when treating the problem of exploration independently from the learning.
-More information found here: ["Continuous control with deep reinforcement learning"](https://arxiv.org/abs/1509.02971)
+More information found here: ["Continuous control with deep reinforcement learning"](https://arxiv.org/abs/1509.02971).
+Even though the paper suggests different hyperparameters that applied above, those did not perform well in my project.

 ```
 class OUNoise:

-    def __init__(self, size, seed, mu=0., theta=0.15, sigma=0.2):
+    def __init__(self, size, seed, mu=0., theta=0.15, sigma=0.1):
         """Initialize parameters and noise process."""
         self.mu = mu * np.ones(size)
         self.theta = theta